suzigit/test-consensys/README.md

 -----------

-You can access the app at: https://tradeable-wallet.herokuapp.com/ You have to use Metamask at Rinkeby.
+You can access the app at: https://tradeable-wallet.herokuapp.com/ You have to use Metamask and be connected on Rinkeby.

-You have to create a Tradeable Wallet before try to use withdraw from it or put it for sale.
-You can try to buy my Tradeable Wallet.
-I am selling the following Tradeable Wssallets (maybe it is already selled when you try):

-xxxxxxxxxxxxxxxxxs

-To test the withdraw functionality you can use the following ERC20 token: xxxxxxxxxxxxxxxxxx.
-You have to send tokens to your Tradeable Wallet before use the withdraw functionality (or you can try to do a withdraw of 0 tokens -- available in the test ERC20 token for convenience).

-The Contract Creator is available at: xxxxxxxxxxxxxxxx
+You start by creating a new Tradeable Wallet.
+Take note of its address in order to use the next functionalities.
+Or use ENS to create a namehash to it.
+I suggest you to use this link: https://michalzalecki.com/register-test-domain-with-ens/.
+If you create a namehash to your wallet, you can use it in the next functionalities, by clicking in ENS.

+Then, you can use sell/buy.
+Since you are the owner of the wallet, you can sell it.
+Besides informing its price, you can also add up a description - why someone should buy your wallet.
+You can explain what tokens this wallet is register to receive, for example.
+This description will be stored on IPFS and the hash of the IPFS information will be registered in your Tradeable Wallet.
+When buying more wallets, you should change the account in metamask in order to simulate multiple users.
+This new acccount must have enough ether to pay the price of the wallet.
+Test and see the trade happening!
+You can do as many sell/buy as you want.
+You can also see all owners in the lifecycle of your Tradeable-Wallet.

+There is a problem to test the withdraw functionality.
+You Tradeable Wallet address must have tokens in a ERC-20 contract!
+So, you have two options:
+a) You can test doing withdraw of 0 tokens and the ERC-20 address specified at deployed_addresses.txt
+b) You can deploy a new instance of TokenERC20_Mock in Rinkeby using your account X. Since X is going to receive ERC-20 tokens, you can transfer some of them to the address of your Tradeable Wallet using TokenERC20_Mock functions.
+Then, you can test withdraw functionality of this project.
+You can also see all historic withdraws of your Tradeable Wallet.

 How to set it up
 ----------------